 In order to understand sonic motion, you need to have a foundational knowledge of melody and related music theory terms.
 Here are some of those keywords you'll need to understand in order to grasp the concept of melody and movement:

-An interval refers to the distance between the pitches of two separate pitches.
+An interval refers to the distance between two separate pitches.
 Different intervals include unison, perfect intervals, major intervals, minor intervals, augmented intervals, and diminished intervals.

 A pitch is a specific tone or note that is distinct from other tones in a piece of music.